openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > max_time
 >
 > > The maximum time in seconds for which the Transmitter will hold events before it discards them without delivering them to the Receiver.
+>
+> If both fields are present, then the Transmitter MAY discard events if any of the limits are reached.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to